Chairperson: David Baker, Ph.D.

 Typical Program for Biomedical Sciences Majors - Pre-Dental Scholars

-Partnering with the School of Dentistry at Marquette University, the Biomedical Sciences Department has established an accelerated track option through the Pre-Dental Scholar Program, allowing students to complete their undergraduate degree within the first year of the dental school program.
+Partnering with the School of Dentistry at Marquette University, the Biomedical Sciences Department has established an accelerated option through the Pre-Dental Scholar Program, allowing students to complete their undergraduate degree within the first year of the dental school program.
 Students who were admitted directly to the Pre-Dental Scholar Program or those admitted following Freshmen year must meet the academic standards set by the School of Dentistry to continue in the program.
 Students who do not meet the academic requirements work with their advisers to complete the standard Biomedical Sciences major.

 Typical Program for Biomedical Sciences B.S. / Physician Assistant Studies Early Admission Option3